Gandahar (film): Production

 The animation was in colour and ran for 83 minutes.
 Production work was done by SEK Animation Studio of North Korea.
 The film is notable for its strange scenery and exotic flora, fauna, and bizarre inhabitants.
 The design was by the French comic book artist Caza.

-English version
+English-language version

-An English language version was directed by Harvey Weinstein and produced by Bob Weinstein through Miramax Films, with the translation revision done by noted science-fiction author Isaac Asimov.
-The English title is a translation, not of the original title, but of the original tagline "Les Années lumière" (The Light Years) as seen on the French poster.
+A slightly altered English-language version credits Harvey Weinstein as director and Bob Weinstein as producer.
+It was released in 1988 through Miramax Films, with the translation revised by noted science fiction author Isaac Asimov.
+The English title Light Years is not a translation of the original title, but rather of the original tagline "Les Années lumière" ("The Light Years") as seen on the French poster.